 Cost Of Concrete Flooring

 Concrete flooring is relatively more economical than other types of flooring.
 In its raw form, it can cost below $10, especially for a basic design.
 However, when considering other processes such as sealing, protective coating cost, and staining, it can go up to $15 to $30 per square foot!

 There might be other costs included such as the grinding of the floor, painting, and polishing.
 Not to mention labor costs as well!

 Cement screed ranges from S$14 to S$28 per square foot in Singapore.
 Due to the possibility of cracks occurring after the cement mix is dried, repair to the new flooring should be expected.
 Similar to the concrete flooring, other aspects may increase the price of installation.

 How To Install Concrete Flooring

-- It requires extra effort and time and will take around 4-6 days depending on the room size but the end result is worth all the extra trouble.
+- It will take around 4-6 days depending on the room size but the end result is worth it.
 The process of installing a concrete floor is listed below:

 - The first step is to prepare the subfloor.
-The floor is excavated if required and levelled to create a smooth base.
+The floor is excavated if required and leveled to create a smooth base.

 - Then, a layer of sand is placed at the very bottom which helps in keeping the moisture out.